Skip to content

 Correct interoperability gaps

-Different vendors interpret SIP headers, URI formats, codecs, numbering plans and routing parameters differently.
+Different systems may expect different SIP headers, URI formats, codecs, domains or numbering formats.
 Normalization adapts signaling to the expected format.

 • Header rewriting